Fractional exclusion statistics applied to relativistic nuclear matter: Introduction

-Although the concept received so much attention and has been applied in general to many types of systems, in Ref. \cite{JPhysA.40.F1013.2007.Anghel} it was proven that it has basic inconsistencies.
-These inconsistencies have been corrected in the same paper, by introducing mutual exclusion statistics parameters which are proportional to the dimension of the subspace on which they act.
-In a related paper \cite{PhysLettA.372.5745.2008.Anghel} it was also shown that the FES is not an exceptional statistics, manifesting only in certain exotic systems, but it is generally present in interacting particle systems.
-Concretely, a non-ideal system of interacting particles may be described as an ``ideal'' FES system, in which the exclusion statistics parameters are determined by the interaction Hamiltonian.
+In Refs.~\cite{PhysLettA.372.5745.2008.Anghel,RJP.54.281.2009.Anghel} it was also shown that the FES is not an exceptional statistics, manifesting only in certain exotic systems, but it is generally present in interacting particle systems.
+Concretely, a system of interacting particles may be described as an ``ideal'' FES system, in which the exclusion statistics parameters are determined by the interaction Hamiltonian~\cite{PhysLettA.372.5745.2008.Anghel,RJP.54.281.2009.Anghel,JStatMech.P09011.2010.Anghel}.

+In this paper we apply the formalism of FES to the relativistic nuclear matter described in the relativistic mean-field (RMF) model.
+The RMF is a general framework for the relativistic nuclear many-body systems based on hadronic degrees of freedom~\cite{AnnPhys.83.491.1974.Walecka,PhysLettB.79.10.1978.Serr,AdvNuclPhys.16.1.1986.Serot,IntJModPhys.6.515.1997.Serot} which has been successfully applied to describe many nuclear phenomena~\cite{PhysRep.409.101.2005.Vretenar}.
+The FES is applied to the description of the nucleons in RMF, to provide a general framework to study possible effects of the remnant interaction present in the model.
+This can yield useful predictions about the statistics of the particles and therefore of the effects of remnant interaction from the macroscopic properties of the system.

 The structure of the article is the following.
-In Section~\ref{FES_QHD}, we briefly describe basic ingredients of the relativistic mean-field model in fractional exclusion statistics approach and the methodology to evaluate the model parameters.
-The thermodynamic results are discussed in Section~\ref{Rez}.
-The main conclusions are summarized in the final Section~\ref{concl}.
+In the next section, we briefly describe basic ingredients of the relativistic mean-field model in fractional exclusion statistics approach and the methodology to evaluate the model parameters.
+The thermodynamic results are discussed in the third section.
+The main conclusions are summarized in the final section.

 Throughout the paper we use the natural units system, $\hbar=c=k_B=1$.